 Will you allow commercial research?

-No. The Network has been set up for social benefit and is not a commercial enterprise.
-We expect researchers to be from academia, charities, community, voluntary and social enterprise sector, government or an independent research organisation recognised by our governing board.
+No. The Network was set up for social benefit and not as a commercial enterprise.
+We expected researchers to be from academia, charities, community, voluntary and social enterprise sector, government or an independent research organisation recognised by our governing board.